Axion Mixing in the String Axiverse: Cosmological implications

-where $\Lambda_b$ is a bias parameter and $t_{\rm ann}$ is the domain walls annihilation time.
-Notice that when considering the mixing in scenarios involving more than two axions, the aforementioned discussions about the formation of domain walls may become relatively complicated.
-Additionally, the annihilation of domain walls should occur before the Big Bang Nucleosynthesis (BBN) epoch to avoid stringent constraints.
+It is important to note that when considering mixing in scenarios involving more than two axions, the previously mentioned discussions regarding the formation of domain walls may become relatively complicated.
+Additionally, the annihilation of domain walls must take place prior to the Big Bang Nucleosynthesis (BBN) epoch to avoid stringent constraints.
+The BBN epoch is a fundamental period in the early Universe during which the lightest atomic nuclei were formed.
+If domain walls were to persist beyond this epoch, they would impose stringent and potentially insurmountable constraints on the theoretical models.